HASKI-RAK/HASKI-Backend/README.md

 After the installation, you can run it on the CMD or the pgAdmin 4 application.
 You first have to create a database by using `python db_setup.py`.
-Then run `python db_fill.py` to fill the database with mock data if applicable.
+Then you can run `python db_fill_debug_data.py` to fill the database with mock data.
 Run `python db_clean_up.py` to clean up the database if necessary.
 Use arg `--dropdatabase` to drop the database.

 ## Running in Docker